Transport in Albania: Road

 The overwhelming majority of roads in the country are owned and maintained by state and local governments.
 In recent years, a major road construction spree took place on the main state roads of Albania, involving the construction of new roadways, putting of contemporary signs, planting of trees, and related greening projects.
 Works on most highways are completed, though they remained unfinished between 2011 and 2013 as per lack of funds.

-After the fall of communism in 1991, Albania began to revamp its primitive road infrastructure by building the first highway in Albania, SH2 connecting Tirane with Durrës.
+After the fall of communism in 1991, Albania began to revamp its primitive road infrastructure by building the first highway in the country, SH2 connecting Tirane with Durrës.
 Since the 2000s, main roadways have drastically improved, though lacking standards in design and road safety.

 At present, major cities are linked with either new single/dual carriageways or well maintained roads.
 There is a dual carriageway connecting the port city of Durrës with Tirana, Vlorë, and partially Kukës.
-There are three official motorway segments in Albania: Thumanë-Milot-Rrëshen-Kalimash (A1), Levan-Vlorë (A2), and partly Tirane-Elbasan (A3).
+There are three official motorway segments in Albania: Kashar-Thumanë-Milot-Rrëshen-Kalimash-Kukës-Morinë (A1), Fier-Vlorë (A2), and Tirane-Elbasan (A3).
 Most rural segments continue to remain in bad conditions as their reconstruction has only begun in the late 2000s by the Albanian Development Fund.